An explanation of Mondrian's oeuvre by Michael Sciam

 1942-43

-This was to mark the point of transition from NYC to BBW, where areas of color are generated in the form of slices of finite space tending toward greater constancy that counterbalance the dynamic movement of the lines.
-Hereinafter we can see in summary how this transition took place:
+This was to mark the point of transition from NYC to BBW, where areas of color are generated in the form of slices of finite space suggesting concentration and greater constancy that counterbalance the unbridled movement of the lines.
+Hereinafter we can see in summary how this transition took place.

 Neoplasticism, New York City, 1942, Piet Mondrian